HussamGoda/Final-Project/README.md

   [Study of Continent of Origin]
-  - The most Application from Asia
+  - The most Applications from Asia
   - Among different continents, Europe has the highest work visa certification rate (81%).
   - The lowest work visa certification rate belongs to South America (64%).
 <img src="https://github.com/HussamGoda/Final-Project/blob/main/Images/Continent.png" width="400" alt="Continent">

   [Study of Education]
-  - It is clear that the higher the education level of an applicants is, the more their chances of visa certification are.
+  - It is clear that the higher the education level of applicants is, the more their chances of visa certification are.
 <img src="https://github.com/HussamGoda/Final-Project/blob/main/Images/Education.png" width="400" alt="Education">